Fonta1n3/FullyNoded/Docs/Q-and-A.md

 You can view node details in FN, there is an export button, it gives you a QR that you can scan or upload with Gordian Wallet.

+##### Can I import a multisig wallet from Electrum into Fully Noded?
+*I want to use it as a watch only wallet*

+Follow these steps:
+1. You’ll want to tap “create multisig”.
+2. Then you can paste your xpubs from electrum, FullyNoded wants fingerprints too thats bc some HWW require them.
+If you don’t know it you can input a fake one as it is not actually required for anything other then Coldcard. `00000000` will do the trick
+3. I forgot to add ability to convert `Zpub` to `xpub` in the current version so you will need to use https://jlopp.github.io/xpub-converter/ to convert your Electrum Zpub into xpubs
+4. Just paste in the xpub and add fingerprint, tap +, then when all have been added tap “create now”
+5. The derivation is hardcoded to the most widely used default `m/48’/0’/0’/2’`, which from Electrum would be a `Zpub`.

 ## Export

 #### Question : Why doesn't broadcast work via my Node?